yukomath/Skin-Cancer-Classification/README.md

 The resulting models were then compared across standard classification performance metrics.
 Among the evaluated approaches, the inverse-frequency weighted loss model achieved the prime balance among melanoma recall, macro F1-score, and classification performance.
 Therefore, it was selected as the final model for this project.

 The final model utilizes a weighted cross-entropy loss function with inverse-frequency class weights.
-This approach applies large penalties to rare classes and helps the model better identify malignant lesions while maintaining strong performance.
+This approach applies large penalties to rare classes and helps the model better identify malignant lesions while maintaining strong overall performance.

 All project files are available in the following folder: